ArakelTheDragon/Library_Other/README.md

+**Disclaimed!** All files are provided as is and no guarantee is given that they will work or have no negative impact.

 # All other topics
 Every file is a separate project, or there will be a folder named "Tool_Project_Other" if there are more than 1 files needed.